Zoiya-Li/GTKNet/README.md

-# GTKNet: Graph Transformer with Knowledge Graph Integration
+# GTKNet: Gated Temporal Knowledge Network

 GTKNet is a novel deep learning framework for transaction classification that combines Graph Neural Networks (GNNs) with Knowledge Graph embeddings.
 The model employs a unique fusion mechanism to integrate structural information from transaction graphs with semantic information from knowledge graphs.